 This FREE zip code finder and mapping service provides great ways of finding and mapping zip code-based locations.
 You can use our US map to drill down to the city and get a zip code list in that city.
-You can type in your location (state, and city) if you want to take a short cut.
-We provide reverse zip code lookup to provide our visitors with a way to quickly plot their zip code on the map.
-If you want to get the distance between two zipcodes or display a list of all the codes in the proximity of the particular zip code, you can use our Proximity calculation tools.
+You can type in your location if you want to take a short cut.
+If you want to get the distance between two zip codes or display a list of all the zip codes in the proximity of the particular zip code, you can use our Proximity calculation tools.
 Future plans are to allow the visitor to download zip code list in multiple formats based on their search so that they can use it in other applications.

 Zip code, also known as Zone Improvement Plan is a system of numbers devised by the United States Postal Service to ensure your mail moves more efficitnetly.
 The basic zip code format is composed of five numerical digits.
 An extended zipcode which is composed of the five digits, a hyphen and then four more numberical digits.
 The extended zip code ensures that your mail is routed to an exact location.

 Zipcodes are numbered with the first digit representing a certain area within the United States.
 The second and third digits together represent a region or a large city.
 The fourth and fifth digits of the zipcode represent a group of delivery addresses within that region.